csdaniel17/simple-calculator/README.md

-This is a simple calculator using JavaScript.
+This is a simple calculator using jQuery.